Newsletter September 2024

 Do you have a contribution for the newsletter?

-DRN is a network for and by entrepreneurs.
-If you have news about your company that may be of interest to other members of the network, we would like to hear from you.
+If you have news about your company that may be of interest to other members of the network, we would love to hear from you.
+A simple email with your news to info@dutchromaniannetwork.nl is all it takes.
+We will then contact you to discuss possible placement of your news.

 Diplomatic news